PRESCHOOL THROUGH SECOND GRADE: Midrashat Chozek

-The students in seventh grade will return to the core stories of the Torah, examining them at a more mature level to understand their meaning and contemporary lessons.
+The students in seventh grade study the core stories of the Torah, beginning in Genesis and working through Exodus, examining them at a more mature level to understand their meaning and contemporary lessons.
 In addition, this special year addressing the needs of our bar and bat mitzvah students aims to give students opportunities to process the experience that they are going through during this year of changes, and encourage them to make the commitment to continue their Jewish studies through adulthood.

 HEBREW HIGH SCHOOL

-(Nina King-Madlem, Amy King Schoppert, David Snyder, Rabbi Kadden)
+(Nina King-Madlem, Amy King Schoppert, David Snyder, Ruth Kenner, Rabbi Kadden)

 EIGHTH GRADE Jewish History

 Students in our eighth grade class take an in-depth look at Jewish history, giving them a sense of our people’s journey, literally, from Sinai until now.
 They learn about major Jewish thinkers and doers in every century, and spend a considerable amount of time studying the Holocaust.

 The ninth grade ethics class curriculum is a combination of Rabbi Ronald H. Isaac’s book “Critical Jewish Issues, A Book for Teenagers,” experiential learning activities mainly drawn from Tom Jackson, short films, and group discussion.
 The students drive the class direction with guidance; they determine what the most pressing issues are.
 The teacher acts as a facilitator to ask how these ethics issues fit into a Jewish life.